vadimgierko/let-it-snow/README.md

 - more distant snowflakes are smaller, while closer are larger
 - more distant snowflakes fall slower, and closer ones fall faster

+In addition, I've implemented noise effect (noise() in p5.js) to falling snow, so now it seems to fall more naturally -> each snowflake moves sometimes slightly left or right, like in real life!

 ### Music Copyright
 &copy; 1959 Sammy Cahn, Jule Styne & Dean Martin